This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Antibiotics help treat or prevent a bacterial infection.

 You may need any of the following tests:

-- Needle aspiration: A needle will be used to take the fluid out of the abscess.
+- Needle aspiration may show what is causing your abscess.
+A needle will be used to take the fluid out of the abscess.
 The fluid is sent to a lab for tests.
-These tests may show what is causing your abscess.

-- Incision and drainage: Your caregiver makes a cut in the abscess to allow the pus to drain.
-Ask your caregiver for more information.
+- Incision and drainage may be needed to drain your peritonsillar abscess.
+Your healthcare provider will make a cut in the abscess to allow the pus to drain.
+Ask your healthcare provider for more information.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Learn more about Peritonsillar Abscess (Inpatient Care)